OpenEnergyDashboard/DesignDocs/baseline/baseline.md

 - The compare value % change is for the baselined value if that is being done.

 OED is currently considering the proper way to deal with conversions that are time-varying such as baselines.
 Baselines have fewer values than some other conversions so it might do them in real-time.
 Doing new views is also being considered.
 Until this is settled it is probably best to wait to get the actual reading values.
 If needed, the initial implementation could do real-time calculations and then move the logic to views as needed.

+### raw meters

+It is unclear if a baseline would ever be used on a meter of type raw.
+It is also unclear if it would make sense.
+For now, OED will allow but it could be excluded in the future.

 ### Admin setting of default behavior